Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Introduction

 The consistency across large widths strongly suggests that the dynamics and predictions of realistic-scale networks can be effectively captured by their infinite-width feature learning limits.
 For realistic tasks, as the width is increased, a larger interval of training can be characterized by this infinite-width limit.
+Most importantly, even though quantitative agreement across widths slowly breaks with more and more training, we observe that wider networks perform better (as in \cite{yang2021tuning}) and preserve qualitative aspects of the learned features (such as hidden layer kernels and attention matrices) and dynamical phenomena such as edge of stability. \textbf{This suggests that infinite width feature-learning networks are good models to study deep learning.}

 Our results have implications for interpretability, as the agreement of internal representations suggest that many other phenomena, such as transfer learning with linear probes or fine-tuning, in-context learning \cite{brown2020language, wei2022emergent}, the emergence of outliers \cite{luo2020positional}, and the emergence of induction heads \cite{olsson2022context} may be understood from the perspective of infinite-width feature learning networks.